The Best CPU Benchmarking Software For 2023

 Another highly popular benchmarking tool for both CPUs and GPUs is 3DMark.
 This software has been around since 1998.
 That means decades of testing, so you can imagine the scope of their database of users and different systems that you can compare to your rig.

 However, unlike Cinebench, 3DMark is not free.
-It is rather costly, with a $30 price tag.
+It is quite expensive, with a $30 price tag.
 This isn’t too much, as it is a one-time purchase, but most users will only want to run a couple of tests per year.

-If your CPU benchmarking is going to be a lone thing, we suggest looking at other tools.
+If your CPU benchmarking is going to be a solitary thing, we suggest looking at alternative tools.

-For people that want to do comprehensive testing because of CPU overclocking, 3DMark might be a good option.
+For people that want to do thorough testing because of CPU overclocking, 3DMark might be a suitable option.

 Keep in mind that there are multiple tools you can acquire that provide different types of benchmarks.
-We recommend going for the 3DMark application as it provides the most widespread benchmarks.
+We recommend going for the 3DMark application as it provides the most comprehensive benchmarks.

 Geekbench 5